Sick animals/veterinary services

 Who is at risk of being infected by rabies?

-The rabies virus can infect any mammal.
-In North America, it occurs mainly in foxes, skunks, bats and raccoons, and can spread to domestic livestock and pets.
-In B.C. however, the only carrier of rabies is bats; no raccoons or skunks in B.C. have ever transmitted rabies.
+In other provinces like Ontario, raccoons, coyotes, skunks and foxes are wild carriers of rabies.
+In B.C., however, the only carrier of rabies is bats; no raccoons or skunks in B.C. have ever transmitted rabies.

 How common is rabies in bats in B.C.?